 PROVIDING CONSENT & RELEASE OF CLAIMS

-Despite the COVID-19 pandemic, the Diocese of Norwich continues to serve the children and youth of (Add your church).
+Despite the COVID-19 pandemic, the Diocese of Norwich continues to serve the children and youth of (SAINT PIO PARISH).
 In some instances, Parish program(s) are providing virtual programming and content for participants, whereby staff will facilitate program activities through online platforms.
 Such program(s) will use software, tools, and computer applications provided by third-parties that participants, parents/legal guardians, volunteers, and/or staff will access via the internet and use for purposes of communication, programming, and potential content creation.

 These platforms include virtual video conferencing.
 Completion of this Form indicates your consent and release for your child to participate in the program(s) and utilize the online applications for distance-based, virtual program purposes.
 Please be aware that each video conference application collects information about its users and has its own privacy terms and conditions to which users must adhere and which neither the parish nor diocese can control or assume responsibility.
 Please review these carefully before registering your child.
 Our commitment to keeping the children and youth we serve safe is always our number one priority.
 To that end, we will actively monitor participant activity.
 All online activities contemplated hereunder must also comply with the Diocese of Norwich- Office for Safe Environment Pastoral Code of Conduct as well as the Policy for Video Conferencing with Young People.